Website Manager

 FARM DIVISION

-The ages for most of these players will range between seven to eight-year olds.
-We will build on the foundational principles that were taught at the T-Ball level and start to challenge them more defensively.
-Practices will normally run between ninety-minutes to two hours.
+You will build on the foundational principles taught at the Tee Ball level and start to challenge players more defensively.
+Practices will normally run between ninety minutes and two hours.
 Continue to give information in small amounts and consider adopting the accordion style teaching method.
 Bring players in for a short talk about the drill you are about to do and then send them out to do it.
 Bring them back for another short talk during the same defensive or offensive station and send them out again.
-This helps players digest small amounts of info at one time.

-On the offensive side we want the hitters to limit their movements at home plate, so their head and shoulders stay still.
+On the offensive side, we want hitters to limit their movements at home plate so their head and shoulders stay still.
 This will keep their eyes on a level plane which will help with them see the ball better and make more consistent contact.
-They will want to have their own style which is great.
-We don’t want to squash their individualism.
-We simply teach them that as long as their style doesn’t affect their mechanics, then they can do it.
+They will want to have their own style, which is great!
+We simply teach them that their style shouldn't negatively impact their mechanics.
 Players also learn how to use their hips properly.
-Teach them that their hips take their hands to the baseball.
+Teach them that their hips take their hands to the baseball

-On the bases we want to encourage players to be aggressive and always think about taking the extra base.
+On the bases, we want to encourage players to think about taking the extra base.
 Teach players where to make contact with the bag based on the running situation.
-Players need to learn to pick up their third base coach before and after they hit second base.
+Players need to learn to look at their third base coach before and after they hit second base.
 They should also know that they can’t take off right away on contact and learn about going back to a base if the ball is caught in the air.

 Players at this age will have most likely played baseball for at least one year and have some understanding of the game.
 Coaches should review drills that were done at the Tee Ball level early in the season to see each individual player’s talent and comprehension level.
 You will most likely need to separate players into multiple groups based on your findings during these drills.
 Remember that the players are still young and expect them to be squirrely.
-Hold them accountable for their actions by sitting them on the bench for being disruptive in practice.
+Hold them accountable for their actions.

-Please see the attached Coaching Matrix for Age/Division-level appropriate skills to develop and drills to work with your kids on.
+Please see the attached Coaching Matrix for division-level appropriate skills to develop and drills to work on with your players.

 You can view our Coach Pitch hometown rules here.